Wednesday, October 08, 2014

 Bolton Castle & Queen of Scots

-Bolton Castle in Wensleydale, North Yorkshire which was built in the 14th century by Richard le Scrope is one castle that was never sold and is still owned by the descendants of the Scrope family.
+One such place is Bolton Castle, located in Wensleydale, North Yorkshire.
+Built in the 14th century by Richard le Scrope, Lord Chancellor to King Richard II, the castle stands as one of the few in England never to have been sold.
+Remarkably, it is still owned and maintained by the descendants of the Scrope family.

 Toilet.